First you need to download the Foobot application for your individual platform :

-Please keep a distance of 5 feet (2m) maximum between Foobot and your WiFi router (this is just for setup process).
+Please keep a distance of no more than 5 feet (2m) between Foobot and your WiFi router (this is just for the setup process).
 Power the device using the USB cable and provided USB/sector adaptator.
-You should see the Foobot lights up blue gradually.
+You should see the Foobot lights gradually light up blue.
 When done, tap NEXT.

 Gently turn the Foobot upside down (Foobot inscription must be on top of device, as on picture below), then tap NEXT.

-Wait for Foobot to blink blue fast.
+Wait for Foobot to blink blue in a quick succession.
 Tap NEXT.

 If Foobot blinked orange, it means connection has failed.
-Don’t worry, you won’t have to start again all the process.
+Don’t worry, you won’t have to start again the whole process.

-First, let’s check your Foobot is in correct mode to be setup manually: turn it upside down.
+First, let’s check whether your Foobot is in manual set up mode: turn it upside down.
 It must blink orange very quickly.
 Once done, you can put it straight (Foobot logo should be point to the bottom of the device).

 Click on Ready button, it leads you to your smartphone’s WiFi settings section and select foobot-config network.
 You might need to refresh your networks list.